dougeby/IntuneDocs/intune/compliance-policy-create-android.md

 # Add a device compliance policy for Android devices in Intune

-An Intune device compliance policy for Android specifies the rules and settings that Android devices must meet to be considered compliant.
-You can use these policies with [conditional access](conditional-access.md) to allow or block access to organiational resources.
-You can also get device reports and take actions for non-compliance.
+Device compliance policies are a key feature when using Intune to protect your organization's resources.
+In Intune, you can create rules and settings that Android devices must meet to be considered compliant, such as a minimum OS version.
+If the device isn't compliant, you can then block access to data and resources using [conditional access](conditional-access.md).

+This feature applies to:
+- Android

-To learn more about compliance policies, and any prerequisites, see [Get started with device compliance](device-compliance-get-started.md).
+You can also get device reports, and take actions for non-compliance, such as sending a notification email to the user.
+To learn more about compliance policies, and any prerequisites, see [get started with device compliance](device-compliance-get-started.md).

-This topic lists the settings you can use within a compliance policy for Android devices.
+This article lists the settings you can use within a compliance policy for devices running Android.

 ## Non-compliance and conditional access